The most effective and fastest ways to stop garnishments is by filing for bankruptcy.

 What Is The Fastest Way To Stop Garnishments?

-The most effective and fastest ways to stop garnishments is by filing for bankruptcy.
+The most effective and fastest way to stop garnishments is by filing for bankruptcy.
 When you file for relief under the bankruptcy code a court order called the "Automatic Stay" goes into effect.
 Essentially the automatic stay prevents creditors from continuing any action to collect a debt from you.
-This means that if you were being garnished, the automatic stay will stop future garnishments allowing you to keep your hard earned wages.
+This means that if you were being garnished, the automatic stay will stop future garnishments allowing you to keep your hard-earned wages.
 Not only does the automatic stay prevent creditors from garnishing your wages it will oftentimes erase the debt you were being garnished for in the first place.

 Although filing for bankruptcy will stop most garnishments, you should be aware that filing bankruptcy will not help stop any garnishments related to child support or other non-dischargeable debts like student loans or recent tax liability.